Digital single-lens reflex camera: Performance differences

-DSLR cameras often have image sensors of much larger size and often higher quality, offering lower noise, which is useful in low light.
-Although mirrorless digital cameras with APS-C and full frame sensors exist, most full frame and medium format sized image sensors are still seen in DSLR designs.
+DSLR cameras often have image sensors of much larger size and often higher quality, offering lower noise compared to compact cameras, which is useful in low light.
+This advantage is shared by mirrorless cameras.

 For a long time, DSLRs offered faster and more responsive performance, with less shutter lag, faster autofocus systems, and higher frame rates.
 Around 2016–17, some mirrorless camera models started offering competitive or superior specifications in these aspects.
 The downside of these cameras being that they do not have an optical viewfinder, making it difficult to focus on moving subjects or in situations where a fast burst mode would be beneficial.
 Other digital cameras were once significantly slower in image capture (time measured from pressing the shutter release to the writing of the digital image to the storage medium) than DSLR cameras, but this situation is changing with the introduction of faster capture memory cards and faster in-camera processing chips.
 Still, compact digital cameras are not suited for action, wildlife, sports, and other photography requiring a high burst rate (frames per second).

 Simple point-and-shoot cameras rely almost exclusively on their built-in automation and machine intelligence for capturing images under a variety of situations and offer no manual control over their functions, a trait that makes them unsuitable for use by professionals, enthusiasts, and proficient consumers (also known as "prosumers").
 Bridge cameras provide some degree of manual control over the camera's shooting modes, and some even have hot shoes and the option to attach lens accessories such as filters and secondary converters.
 DSLRs typically provide the photographer with full control over all the important parameters of photography and have the option to attach additional accessories using the hot shoe. including hot shoe-mounted flash units, battery grips for additional power and hand positions, external light meters, and remote controls.
 DSLRs typically also have fully automatic shooting modes.

 DSLRs have a larger focal length for the same field of view, which allows the creative use of depth of field effects.
 However, small digital cameras can focus better on closer objects than typical DSLR lenses.